 So Obama’s proposal presents a solution that does not fit the purported problem-which may not even exist.

 In June 2006, there were two or more broadband providers in 92 percent of the nation’s zip codes, and four or more providers in 87 percent.
 A June 2014 study found at least two providers (wireline and wireless) for virtually all of the U.S., and at least two providers (cable and telephone) in nearly three quarters.
+Some homeowners have been known to avoid paying for cable as they think it’s too expensive.
+Bills for cable can be expensive, so it’s important that homeowners do try and negotiate for the best deal if they decide that they want to get cable.
+It’s important to note that homeowners shouldn’t be afraid to switch providers to save on cable tv either.
+If it all gets too expensive, different cable companies do offer different deals, so be sure to shop around for the best price.
+That way, more homes in the U.S. should be able to enjoy cable television.
 Nick Gillespie reports at Time Magazine that 80% of households have at least two providers capable of delivering the Internet at 10Mbps or faster.

 President Obama’s call this week to regulate the Internet as a public utility is like pushing to replace the engine of a car that runs perfectly well.
 The U.S. data sector – including wired and wireless broadband – is the envy of the world, administering a powerful boost to consumer welfare, generating high-paying jobs and encouraging tens of billions of dollars in corporate investment.
 Indeed, the prices of data-related goods and services have dropped by almost 20 percent since 2007.